Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 He placed skirmishers up front to fire first and slow the British approach.
 Behind them, he placed militia and reportedly asked them to fire a couple of good volleys before falling back.
 Behind them, he placed his Continentals, the steadier troops who could absorb the main British attack.
 His cavalry waited as the final punch.

 When the militia fired and withdrew, Tarleton believed they were breaking.
 That fit what he expected from militia.
 So he pressed forward, thinking the Patriot line was collapsing.
-But the withdrawal was part of the design.
-Morgan’s men pulled Tarleton deeper into the trap, stretching and tiring the British as they advanced.

 Then the Patriot Continentals held.
 The militia came back into the fight.
 William Washington’s cavalry struck.
 Suddenly Tarleton’s men, who thought they were chasing a broken enemy, found themselves hit from multiple directions.